Hoi An Pagodas and Temples Where the Spiritual Life of the Locals Shows

 Lord Cam Nam’s Mausoleum

-Each structure is dedicate to one personage: the Tho Than Temple is dedicated to the spirit that governs the area; the Ngu Hanh, to all gods governing the universe; the Ghost Temple, to the souls of war heroes and victims; the Lord’s mausoleum, to benefactor whale, the god of waterways; the Cargo Boat Temple, to the goddess that governs the Water World.
+Each structure is dedicated to one personage: the Tho Than Temple is dedicated to the spirit that governs the area; the Ngu Hanh is to all gods governing the universe; the Ghost Temple is to the souls of war heroes and victims; the Lord’s mausoleum, to benefactor whale, the god of waterways; the Cargo Boat Temple, to the goddess that governs the Water World.

 Festivals are organized at the complex each year, on the 10th day of the second lunar month and the 15th day of the seventh lunar month.